wp-plugins/shareyourcart/readme.txt

 Thus, you can focus on further building your business, and not on generating coupon codes.

 == Changelog ==
+= 1.3.1 =
+* Fixed but with older versions of PHP, which do not support inline functions

 = 1.3 =
 * Added support for custom buttons that can be styled according to your needs
 * Added support for other shopping cart plugins, not just WP e-commerce or eShop